Snoopy! The Musical

-Snoopy: The Musical is a musical comedy with music by Larry Grossman, lyrics by Hal Hackady, and a book by Warren Lockhart, Arthur Whitelaw, and Michael Grace.
+Snoopy: The Musical is a 1975 American musical comedy with music by Larry Grossman, lyrics by Hal Hackady, and a book by Warren Lockhart, Arthur Whitelaw, and Michael Grace.
 The characters are from the Charles M. Schulz comic strip Peanuts.
 This sequel to the musical You're a Good Man, Charlie Brown focuses more on the life of Snoopy.
 Since its premiere, the musical has been a popular choice for regional, international, and amateur theatre performances.

 Productions

 Original San Francisco

 Snoopy: The Musical premiered on December 9, 1975 at the Little Fox Theatre in San Francisco, California.
 Directed by Arthur Whitelaw, featured Don Potter as the title role.
 The costume design is by David Graden, with lighting by Ken Billington, orchestrations and vocals by Laurence J. Blank, produced by John Anderson, and choreography by Marc Breaux.
 The show opened to mixed reviews, not quite as critically acclaimed as You're a Good Man, Charlie Brown.
 The show closed on July 5, 1976.